 Events / News

 Protect The Jewel We are so grateful for your support in keeping our doors open for 50 years!
-Please help us continue to serve the needs of the community for a long time to come by using any of the following ways to donate: click on the “Protect the Jewel” for GoFundMe; find Venmo@cambridgezencenter under “Czc Zen”; a donation box is located in the Reception Room for cash or mail us a check to Cambridge Zen Center.
+Please help us continue to serve the needs of the community for a long time to come by using any of the following ways to donate: click on the “Protect the Jewel” for GoFundMe; find Venmo@cambridgezencenter under “Czc Zen”; a new plate for credit card donations is near the wood stove, and a donation box is located in the Reception Room for cash or mail us a check to Cambridge Zen Center.
 We are a 501(c)(3) organization and our Tax ID is listed at the bottom of this page.

 CZC Residency: If you have wanted to live in a practicing community, for either short or long-term, your opportunity awaits!
 Check out our residential requirements and for more information contact abbot@cambridgezen.org.
 Applications can be submitted online.

-Membership is the most effective way to help the Cambridge Zen Center.
+Membership is the most effective way to help the Cambridge Zen Center and receive discounts.
 When you join as a member, you also join the Kwan Um School of Zen, a worldwide community.
 Become a member today by completing this online Membership Application.

 Online Sangha Events are also available at any sister sangha in the Kwan Um School of Zen Americas.
 See other opportunities in Europe and Asia, plus another calendar of KUOS events with schedules for online retreats and practice opportunities.